huangjiahua/reredis/README.md

 Licensed under BSD 3-Clause.

+## Async Reredis

+In this branch, reredis will be redesigned to use async/await feature of rust.

 ## Building reredis

 reredis can be compiled on all *nix systems that supports Rust toolchain(but tested only on Linux and MacOS).